 The terminology this book uses is brilliant, I’m glad Blinkist picked up on it in the summary.
 If you’re into science, you’ll love this.

 Even if not, everything is explained simply enough to understand the ideas behind it, and while the 4-step framework isn’t groundbreaking, it works.

 I knew Hebb’s law, but the quantum zeno effect was big news.
-I feel well-informed and that the summary does a perfect job at giving you enough to know whether you want to get the book or not.
+I feel well-informed and the summary does a perfect job at giving you enough to know whether you want to get a copy of You Are Not Your Brain.